Patmik/DataComparator/README.md

 # DataComparator
 ## Description
 It is a class based on pyspark written in Python.
-You can use it to check the diffrences between two DataFrames:
+You can use it to check the differences between two DataFrames:
  - Columns
  - Row counts
  - Values